ONLYOFFICE/onlyoffice-redmine/README.md

 ### General Settings

 - Document Editing Service address. \
-  The URL of the install ONLYOFFICE Document Server.
+  The URL of the installed ONLYOFFICE Docs (Document Server).
 Leave blank to disable the plugin.

 ### Advanced Server Settings